 Cooper defends prospect of digital ID for children as young as 13

-The Foreign Secretary insisted the ‘standardised’ system was ‘the right way forward’.
+Critics have argued the extension of the scheme to younger teenagers would be a ‘sinister’ step towards state overreach.

-Yvette Cooper has defended the use of digital ID for children as young as 13 amid a controversial Government expansion of plans to introduce the technology, saying many teenagers already use similar forms of identification.
+Yvette Cooper has defended the prospect of digital ID for children as young as 13 amid warnings of “state overreach,” saying many teenagers already use similar forms of identification.

-The Foreign Secretary insisted the “standardised” system was “the right way forward” as she sought to reassure the public amid a wave of opposition to the scope of the proposals.
+The Foreign Secretary insisted the “standardised” system was “the right way forward” as she sought to reassure the public following a wave of opposition to the scope of the proposals.

-Sir Keir Starmer is seeking to widen his plans for use of the technology, which ministers had said would be used primarily to tackle illegal migration, to include management of public services like benefits and bills payments.
+Sir Keir Starmer is seeking to widen his plans the technology, which ministers had said would be used primarily to tackle illegal migration, to include management of public services like benefits and bills payments.

 In its response to a petition against the measures, which has been signed by more than 2.8 million people, the Government said the system would cover everyone aged 16 or over but “we will consider through consultation if this should be age 13 and over”.